Living with a Disability

 Many community organizations provide opportunities for participation in a wide variety of recreation, sport and social programs.
 See below for more information.

 Richmond Centre for Disability

 The Richmond Centre for Disability (RCD) is a not-for-profit charitable organization whose purpose is to enable people with disabilities to participate in the community to the fullest extent of their abilities and to improve their quality of life by working for inclusion, independence and empowerment.
-The RCD provides a range of services and programs for persons with disabilities including; skills development, literacy, health, recreation, technology, peer support and information and referral services.
-For more information about programs and services, call 604-232-2404 or www.rcdrichmond.org
+The RCD provides a range of services and programs for persons with disabilities including skills development, literacy, health, recreation, technology, peer support and information and referral services.
+Call 604-232-2404 or visit www.rcdrichmond.org for more information about programs and services.

 Development Challenged Youth Basketball Association

-The DCYBA promotes and supports the development of basketball programs in BC for youth with developmental challenges.
-Young men, ages 13 to 25, who are interested and have the basic abilities needed to develop the skills and concepts of team basketball in an athletic setting are encouraged to participate.
+The Development Challenged Youth Basketball Association (DCYBA) promotes and supports the development of basketball programs in BC for youth with developmental challenges.
+Young men, ages 13 to 25, who are interested, and have the basic abilities needed to develop the skills and concepts of team basketball in an athletic setting, are encouraged to participate.

 There are a number of wheelchair sport opportunities offered in Richmond throughout the year including tennis, curling and basketball.